 - identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection; - identification of any thermal overload or voltage limit violations resulting from the interconnection; - identification of any instability or inadequately damped response to system disturbances resulting from the interconnection and - description and non-binding, good faith estimated cost of facilities required to interconnect the Large Generating Facility to the Transmission System and to address the identified short circuit, instability, and power flow issues.

-All other proposed Generation projects prior to this Project in the Generator Interconnect queue were considered in this study.
-A current list of these projects can be found in the Generation Interconnection folder located on the Idaho Power web site at the link shown below:
+All other proposed Generation projects prior to this Project in the Generator Interconnect queue of the electrically relevant area were considered in this study.